Claudia Lawrence

 Disclaimer: this article contains details which may be upsetting for some readers.
 Discretion is advised.

 The title of this casefile really needs no introduction.
 If you were living in the UK during 2009 or in the years since, you've probably heard of this lady and seen her face on the front pages of newspapers in the supermarkets, newsagents or outside of petrol stations.
+You've most likely seen her face on the evening news, or heard information being released to the nation on the radio.

 The disappearance of Claudia Lawrence has haunted her family, friends, police and members of the public for nearly two decades.
-Although the investigation got off to a rather slow start, the police have spent the years since 2009 seeking an answer to how the 35-year-old vanished without a trace.
+Although the investigation got off to a slow start, the police have spent the years since 2009 seeking an answer to how the 35-year-old vanished without a trace.
 The cost of the investigation is running into the millions and is yet to reach a resolution.

 Claudia's case has been covered extensively over the years in television shows, YouTube videos, documentaries, online posts and podcasts.
 Theories have been raised and tossed aside in a bid for some kind of lead or something to indicate what may have happened in March 2009.
+In this casefile, we're going to talk about the disappearance and suspected murder of Claudia Lawrence.

 Image 1: Claudia Lawrence